 Orange Walk Town is barely on the radar of visitors, except as a jumping-off point for boat trips to Lamanai, road trips to Gallon Jug and Río Bravo, or as a place to gas up en route from Corozal to Belize City.
-Though its population of around 18,000, mostly Mestizos, makes it the third-largest urban center in Belize (after Belize City and San Ignacio), it's
+Though its population of around 14,000, mostly Mestizos, makes it the fifth-largest urban center in Belize (after Belize City, San Pedro, Belmopan City, and San Ignacio), it's

 The town's atmosphere will remind you a little of Mexico, with signs in Spanish, a central plaza, and sun-baked stores set close to the streets.
 The plaza, near the Orange Walk Town Hall, has a small market (daily except Sunday and holidays) with fruits, vegetables, and inexpensive local foods for sale.
 This was once the site of Fort Cairns, which dates to the Caste Wars of the 19th century.

 Copper Bank is a tidy and small (population around 500) Mestizo fishing village on Corozal Bay.
 The village is something of a footnote to the...